parnett1/latest_chromedriver_op/README.md

-# Windows Auto ChromeDriver
+# Auto ChromeDriver

-"Windows Auto ChromeDriver" is a module for python scirpts in order to find the correct version of the ChromeDriver depending on Google Chrome version.
+"Auto ChromeDriver" is a module for python scirpts in order to find the correct version of the ChromeDriver depending on Google Chrome version.

 ## Purpose